Epic-Breakfast-Productions/OpenQuarterMaster/software/libs/open-qm-moduleDriver/README.md

-# Open QuarterMaster Core Library
+# Open QuarterMaster Module Driver Library (Archived)

-THIS PARTICULAR PROJECT IS DEAD

-It is slated for removal.
-It is only here as a reference until we finish a couple of other small tasks.
-Please ignore this project
+This library is archived and no longer maintained.
+It is kept for reference only and may be removed in the future.

 ## TODOS: